Bryson-C/Plutonium/README.md

     if (InstanceCreationResult != VK_SUCCESS) {
       // this indicates the instance was built incorrectly, however most of the time (in my expireince it will just throw a runtime error at the creation function)
     }

+    // you can then destroy the instance with vkDestroyInstance(Instance, VK_NULL_HANDLE);
 ```